- Thyroid Stimulating Hormone (TSH),

 Thyroid Hormone Imbalance

-Thyroid disease or dysfunction can explain a wide variety of symptoms (see list below), yet it is notoriously under-diagnosed.
-The Colorado Thyroid Disease Prevalence Study published in 20001 found that 9.9% of the study population consisted of people who were not being treated for thyroid problems yet had abnormal thyroid function test results.
+Thyroid disease or dysfunction can explain various symptoms (see list below), yet it is notoriously under-diagnosed.
+For example, the Colorado Thyroid Disease Prevalence Study published in 20001 found that 9.9% of the study population consisted of people who were not being treated for thyroid problems yet had abnormal thyroid function test results.
 This suggests that their thyroid disease was previously undiagnosed.
-This study also found a significantly greater incidence of thyroid dysfunction in women than in men in each decade after the age of 34.
-The American Thyroid Association estimates that over 12% of the US population will develop thyroid disease during their lifetime, and that as many as 60% of people with thyroid disease are not aware of it2.
+This study also found a significantly greater incidence of thyroid dysfunction in women than in men in each decade after age of 34.
+The American Thyroid Association estimates that over 12% of the US population will develop thyroid disease during their lifetime and that as many as 60% of people with thyroid disease are not aware of it2.
 Overt hypothyroidism, with its characteristically high TSH and low circulating T4 levels, and hyperthyroidism, with low TSH and high T4 levels, are easy to recognise clinically.
 But an elevated TSH associated with normal thyroid hormone (T3 and T4) levels, defined as “subclinical” hypothyroidism, is thought to be present in 4-10% of the general population and in up to 20% of women over 60 years old; and a low TSH with normal T3 and T4 levels, subclinical hyperthyroidism, occurs in about 2% of the population and is most common in women, blacks, and the elderly3.

 Tests in Dried Blood Spot